Ann Li

 Left: Ideation and aggregation.
 Rounds 1-2.
 Right: Ideation for 3 main opportunity areas, aggregation into solution spaces, and voting.
 Rounds 3-4.

-I enlisted seven participants with diverse listening tastes and habits.
-We identified three promising solution spaces that needed some TLC —
+I enlisted 7 participants with diverse listening tastes and habits.
+Through participatory brainstorming, we identified three promising solution spaces that needed some TLC —

 • Personal Customization: organizing and suggesting playlists by “mood”, tailored to the user and their habits through A/B testing